-What I'm about to do is present some enlightening questions, and the answer to such questions will simply be the name of a player worthy of the discussion of 'Who's the G.O.A.T.'
-And I promise you, I will not bore you with stats - despite my love for them - but instead I'll describe these players to you like a daddy would tell his kid a bedtime story.
+Below are some of what I hope to be enlightening questions, and the answers to each will simply be the name of a player worthy of the discussion of 'Who's the G.O.A.T.'
+And I promise you, I will not bore you with stats—despite their indispensability when making a case—instead I'll describe these players to you as if I was talking to a golden retriever.

 Who is the most athletic NBA player of all time?

 Again, this isn't an article about LeBron James, even if he deserves to be in the conversation.
 The simple, without-even-giving-it-much-thought answer is Wilt Chamberlain.
 You might know him when you googled 'who scored 100 points in a game' or when your retirement-worthy gym teacher in high school asked you to do a little homework on who he thinks is the best player of all time.

 I apologize for being biased, but Wilt is not only the most athletic player of all time, but in my opinion he is the very best.
 If he were alive today and the media would bring up questions on who's the NBA's GOAT, he'd certainly be invited.
 And then Jordan would be invited too, where he'd annoyingly argue that having more rings gives you a better ranking as a player.
 Wilt may not have won more championships than MJ did, but his incredible leaping ability, his speed at his height of 7'1" and his unmatched strength puts him at a higher consideration.
 Yes, Mike was super athletic himself, but please do me a favor and search for Wilt Chamberlain highlights on YouTube, and you'll know what I'm talking about.

 Who's is the most important player of all time?